armbian/documentation/docs/User-Guide_FAQ.md

 ## There is a new board on the market.
 Will Armbian officially support it?

 Maybe.
-It depends on things like available documentation from both the vendor as well as SoC manufactur, production samples to play with, available BSP and last but not least human ressource, maintainer within the Armbian development team to say.
+It depends on things like available documentation from both the vendor as well as SoC manufacturer, production samples to play with, available BSP and last but not least human ressource, maintainer within the Armbian development team to say.
 Also if vendors decide to support Armbian there is certainly a higher chance to get it fully supported.